finnito/Science/content/12phy/as91173/05-electric-field-strength-and-force.md

 ## Mahi Tuatahi

-1. <mark>Write the date in your book</mark>
-2. Draw two parallel charged plates
+1. Draw two parallel charged plates
-3. Make one plate positive, and the other negative
+2. Make one plate positive, and the other negative
-4. Draw field lines between the two (use a ruler)
+3. Draw field lines between the two (use a ruler)
-5. Describe some important features of the lines
+4. Describe some important features of the lines

 ---